Giacomo-Menegatti/HARey_constellations_cards/README.md

 <img src="https://github.com/Giacomo-Menegatti/HARey_constellations_cards/blob/main/images/stars.jpg", height=250 >
 </p>

-Thus was born this project: an attempt to create a real game of [Memory](https://en.wikipedia.org/wiki/Concentration_(card_game)) with cards that borrowed from H.A.Rey's beautifil drawings: _Imitation is the sincerest form of flattering_.
+Thus was born this project: an attempt to create a deck of flashcards that borrowed from H.A.Rey's beautifil drawings: after all, _Imitation is the sincerest form of flattering_.
 And what skills I lack in drawing, I hopefully make up in python programming.

 <p align="center">